ryanstout/stair_car/README.md

     4 5 6
     7 8 9

-You can assign an array to a subview
+You can assign an array or other matrix to a subview

     # Assign an array to a row
     m[0..1,nil] = [[1,2,3],[4,5,6]]